-OFE offers some of the finest young musical talent the UK has to offer, united by our love of music and commitment to engaging new audiences with climate change and the natural world.
+OFE offers some of the finest musical talent the UK has to offer, united by our love of music and commitment to engaging new audiences with climate change and the natural world.

 John Warner | Founder & Artistic Director